ca0v/react-lab/README.md

 * [master](https://rawgit.com/ca0v/react-lab/master/rawgit.html)

 ## Known Issues
 The current react typings have errors so tsc reports errors.
-If you fix them don't run npm install again or your fixes will get wiped out.
+If you fix them don't run npm install again or your fixes will get wiped out (now you tell mez).

+## Things to Do
+* Host vector tiles for offline capabilities
+* Build react into the main package file
+* Make it fun and personal (mom's voice)
+* Keep analyics on past performance to predict final scores
+* Update to latest react typings